About the Project

 Social

-for example, there is a lack of social acceptance of mineral exploration across Europe.
+for example, there is a lack of shared value in mineral exploration across Europe.

 The purpose of the VECTOR project is to explore these challenges.
 The consortium of 18 partners aims to understand the origin, connections, and complexities of the challenges, and consequently to develop solutions that may be used to address them.
 A major objective is to include all stakeholders, including the often overlooked and underappreciated general public, in a dialogue about the sourcing of critical raw materials within Europe.